Firehed/u2f-php/README.md

 The API is designed to "fail loudly"; that is, failures will throw an exception, ensuring that return values are always the result of a successful operation.
 This reduces the need for complex error checking and handling during use, since the whole thing can be simply wrapped in a `try/catch` block and assume that everything went well if no exceptions are caught.

+This guide covers the modern Web Authentication ("WebAuthn") usage and data formats.
+More information on the legacy U2F protocols are available in versions of this README from v1.1.0 and earlier.

 ### Setup

 All operations are performed by the U2F Server class, so it needs to be instanciated and configured: